Azure/bicep-reps/active/0004-extensibility-support-for-deployment-stacks.md

 key to the data in the extensions array.

 For now, directive steps can be expected to be of length 1 or 2, always beginning with a single ARM API call, and 1 optional JSON path following an API call.
+This can also be simplified down into the directive object if appropriate.

 ### Directive evaluation failures